kubernetes/website/content/en/docs/tasks/administer-cluster/memory-manager.md

 Notice that the management of groups is handled in a relatively complex manner, and further elaboration is provided in Memory Manager KEP in [this][1] and [this][3] sections.

-In order to analyse memory resources available in a group,the corresponding entries from NUMA nodes belonging to the group must be added up.
+In order to analyze memory resources available in a group,the corresponding entries from NUMA nodes belonging to the group must be added up.

 For example, the total amount of free "conventional" memory in the group can be computed